How Section 280E Creates Big Tax Challenges for the Cannabis Industry

 - Results in net income after taxes of $237,000 and an effective tax rate of 21%

 - Gross profit of $1,400,000 taxed at 21% = $294,000

 - Results in net income after taxes of $6,000 and an effective tax rate of 98%

 Thus, as a result of 280E, the state legal cannabis company ends up paying an additional $231,000 in taxes.

 What Can I Do About Section 280E?

 The best defense against Section 280E and other tax implications of the cannabis industry is to work with an experienced team of accountants and advisors.
 Anders has a team of CPAs and advisors well-versed in the industry who can help ensure your financial information is up to par with evolving regulations and your tax burden is minimized.
-Learn more about the Anders Cannabis Team or contact an Anders advisor to find out how we can help you keep more money in your business.
+Learn more about the Anders Cannabis Group or contact an Anders advisor to find out how we can help you keep more money in your business.